-If you wish to ask questions about the study or your rights as a research participant to someone other than the

-A description of this clinical trial will be available on http://www.ClinicalTrials.gov, as required by U.S. Law.
-This Web site will not include information that can identify you.
-At most, the website will include a summary of the results.
-You can search this website at any time. researchers or if you wish to voice any problems or concerns you may have about the study, please call the Institutional Review Board at 415-476-1814.
-CONSENT You have been given a copy of this consent form to keep.
+If you wish to ask questions about the study or your rights as a research participant to someone other than the researchers or if you wish to voice any problems or concerns you may have about the study, please call the Institutional Review Board at 415-476-1814.

+CONSENT

+You have been given a copy of this consent form to keep.

 You will be asked to sign a separate form authorizing access, use, creation, or disclosure of health information about you.

 PARTICIPATION IN RESEARCH IS VOLUNTARY.
 You have the right to decline to be in this study, or to withdraw from it at any point without penalty or loss of benefits to which you are otherwise entitled.

 If you wish to participate in this study, you should sign below.

-Participant's Signature for Consent Date Print name of Participant Date Person Obtaining Consent Print name of Person Obtaining Consent Future contact with this study: ☐ This consent form only covers study assessments up to 14 months.
-If researchers are able to follow up with participants in this study in future years, they will contact you if you check this box.
+Date Participant's Signature for Consent

+Print name of Participant Print name of Participant

+Date Person Obtaining Consent

+Print name of Person Obtaining Consent

+Future contact with this study:

+This consent form only covers study assessments up to 14 months are able to follow up with participants in this study in future years, they will contact you if you check this box.

-Future con tact for other studies:
+Future contact for other studies:

-☐ There are other studies that you may be eligible for in the future.
+□ There are other studies that you may be eligible for in the future.
 UCSF may contact you to invite you to participate in other research studies if you check this box.